EvanBarbur/COP3003Project/README.md

 Visual Studios 2019

 ## Contributing
-Feel free to make you own simply game and add it to the existing menu!
+Anyone is welcome to contribute to this project by adding your own minigames to the menu list.
+Improvements to current games are also accepted.

 ## Author
 Evan Barbur